johanbrandhorst/certify/README.md

 Certify allows easy automatic certificate distribution and maintenance.
 Certificates are requested as TLS connections are made, courtesy of the `GetCertificate` and `GetClientCertificate` `tls.Config` hooks.
 Certificates are optionally cached.
+Simultaneous requests are deduplicated to minimize pressure on issuers.

 ## Issuers